 Knickey is an organic cotton underwear company based in the US.
 They’re known for their comfortable styles, colorful options, and sustainability practices.

 I was gifted a couple items from Knickey in late December 2020, and wanted to share my unsponsored, long-term experience with their undies.
 This review will go over Knickey’s sustainability as a company, as well as the durability, comfort, and fit of their undies.

-This post contains affiliate links, meaning that I earn a small commission from any purchases through those links, at no extra cost to you.
+This post contains affiliate links and codes, meaning that I earn a small commission from any purchases through those links, at no extra cost to you.

 Knickey’s Sustainability and Ethics

 Knickey has a lot of great things going for it.
 For one, they trace their supply chain from raw materials to finished product.
 Their cotton comes from an organic farm in Gujarat, India.
 The fibers are then separated from the seeds in Erode, and spun in neighboring city Tirupur.
 The yarn is knit, dyed, and sewing in a Fair Trade factory in Tirupur.
 Finally, orders are packed and shipped from Chelsea, NYC.